 This course covers the basics of water resources infrastructure finance with a focus on municipal water and wastewater and irrigation infrastructure.
 It examines four cases which include municipal water supply debt financing; alternative rate structures for revenue generation; public-private partnerships for infrastructure financing and operations; and private equity approaches to water conservation in the western U.S. leveraging water marketing opportunities for revenue generation.
 (ENVIRON 741)

-Instructor: Martin Doyle, director of the Water Policy Program at the Nicholas Institute for Environmental Policy Solutions and professor at the Sanford School of Public Policy.
+Instructor: Martin Doyle, director of the Water Policy Program at the Nicholas Institute and professor at the Sanford School of Public Policy.

 Managing the Oceans to Solve Global Problems

 This course focuses on the importance of the oceans in addressing some of the central problems facing the world, including poverty, hunger, access to energy, climate change, and biodiversity loss.
 It introduces students to important laws and policies that make the resources and services provided by the ocean more resilient and sustainable.
 Students will emerge with a basic grasp of the principal legal and policy mechanisms that support reducing greenhouse gas emissions and protecting the oceans and coasts through adaptation and marine resilience in the face of human drivers of change.
 The course explores such challenges as protecting corals, regulating fishing and pollution, and helping climate refugees.
 (ENVIRON 314)